se-for-sci/se-for-sci.github.io/content/week09_compiled/rust_example/compiled.md

 - **Go**: Google tool "all the best stuff" from previous languages and made a solid language.
 Has a garbage collector.
 - **Rust**: A "memory-safe" language _without_ a garbage collector.
-Used in Linux/Windows kernels, but as powerful as (very modern) C++ in many of it's concepts, without the old ways of doing things.
+Used in Linux/Windows kernels, but as powerful as (very modern) C++ in many of its concepts, without the old ways of doing things.

-Of these, the most interesting language is currently Rust - it's "systems" design means you can use it everywhere (unlike Go, which is only for applications).
+Of these, the most interesting language is currently Rust - its "systems" design means you can use it everywhere (unlike Go, which is only for applications).

 ## Step 1: Getting the compiler